How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review: Discussion

 These results carry significant implications for the future of scholarly evaluation, particularly in fast-moving fields like AI.
-Such fields demand review systems capable of separating methodological correctness from likely scientific consequence.
+Such fields demand review systems capable of separating methodological correctness from likely scientific consequences.
 Current peer review in AI research tends to reward correctness and quantifiable improvements over broader impact.
 The increasing use of language models in the review process may further bias evaluations toward surface-level characteristics rather than profound scientific contributions.
 In contrast, our study demonstrates that self-rankings appear better aligned with anticipated field-shaping value, perhaps because authors possess a deeper, more holistic understanding of their work's conceptual novelty and long-term potential.
 This information is particularly valuable in the selection of best paper awards at AI conferences, which are intended to promote high-impact research.
-While more research is needed to determine precisely how to integrate authors' self-rankings into review processes, our work provides compelling evidence that this information from authors is a valuable, low-cost, and reliable signal for identifying the research that will shape the future.
+Our work provides compelling evidence that authors' self-rankings are a low-cost, reliable signal that can be incorporated into future peer review systems.
+Indeed, based on the findings from the ICML 2023 experiment, ICML 2026 will, for the first time, incorporate author self-rankings into its formal decision-making process (see \url{https://icml.cc/Conferences/2026/CallForPapers}).